San Diego DUI Attorney

 If you refuse to submit to these tests, you’ll face a license suspension and other penalties in addition to those you could face for a San Diego DUI.
 A refusal would not be helpful for your DUI case and could be used against you in court.
 But, a San Diego DUI attorney with experience in these types of cases may be able to challenge the test results and provide you with qualified legal advice and DUI defense.

-A San Diego DUI Defense Lawyer: DUI Crimes A-Z
+A San Diego DUI Lawyer Explains: DUI Crimes A-Z

 If you have been arrested for DUI in San Diego, CA, the police officer who arrested you will take away your driver’s license, and you’ll have to face losing your driving privileges.
 After a license suspension, you should receive a temporary license that will be valid for 30 days.